Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Acknowledgments

-This research was funded by the Canadian National Railway Company (CN) Chair in Optimization of Railway Operations at Université de Montréal and a Collaborative Research and Development Grant from the Natural Sciences and Engineering Research Council of Canada (CRD-477938-14).
-Computations were made on the supercomputers Briarée and Guillimin, managed by Calcul Qu\'ebec and Compute Canada.
+This research was funded by the Canadian National Railway Company (CN) Chair in Optimization of Railway Operations at Universit\'e de Montr\'eal and a Collaborative Research and Development Grant from the Natural Sciences and Engineering Research Council of Canada (CRD-477938-14).
+Computations were made on the supercomputers Briar\'ee and Guillimin, managed by Calcul Qu\'ebec and Compute Canada.
 The operation of these supercomputers is funded by the Canada Foundation for Innovation (CFI), the Minist\`ere de l'\'Economie, de la Science et de l'Innovation du Qu\'ebec (MESI) and the Fonds de recherche du Qu\'ebec - Nature et technologies (FRQ-NT).
 The research is also partially funded by the ``IVADO Fundamental Research Project Grants'' under project entitled ``Machine Learning for (Discrete) Optimization''.
-We are also grateful for important insights obtained through discussions with Michael Hewitt and Matteo Fischetti.
+We are grateful for important insights obtained through discussions with Jean-Fran\c{c}ois Cordeau, Matteo Fischetti and Michael Hewitt.
+We are indebted to three anonymous referees for extremely careful readings and for challenging us to clarify the essence of the contribution.